The Best Text Analysis Tools in 2025

 • free demo available

-• subscription starts at €200 / month
+• subscription starts at €200 / month (free option available)

-3. Spacy: Powerful and Comprehensive Python Library
+4. Spacy: Powerful and Comprehensive Python NLP Library

 If you require maximum flexibility and unlimited functionality, then Spacy would be an obvious choice.
 It is one of the most popular NLP libraries and has tons of applications.
 It can also work well with other Python-based tools, such as SciKit learn and others, and there is a large online community that can provide support on using it via StackOverflow.